manoedinata/Cendak/README.md

-# Cendak
+## Cendak

-Simple URL shortener.
+A very simple private URL shortener, on Deta Space.

+Built with Flask and Deta SDK.